KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This script expands the module list with information from the `package.json` files from the modules (if available).

+The script also adds an image.
+To do this, it searches the module's repo for an image that begins with "screenshot".
+If it doesn't find anything like that, it takes the first image it finds in the repo.
+Note: Images will only be included if a free license is specified in the `package.json`.

 From the collected information it creates a new JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.

 ## check_modules.py